 6. Clery Act compliance.
 Even in cases where the reporting student does not want to pursue action by the University or law enforcement agencies, or where the student desires his or her identity not be revealed, the University may nonetheless have a responsibility to make timely crime warnings under the Clery campus crime reporting law.
 If a crime warning is issued, the reporting student will not be identified.
 Rice will include the incident in its Clery Act reporting of campus crimes (though students should note this does not involve identifying persons involved or specific details of the incident).

 7. What is considered a “report”?
-In this policy, the term “report” means telling a Responsible Employee about an incident of sexual misconduct or other sex discrimination.
+In this policy, the term “report” means telling a Rice employee about an incident of sexual misconduct or other sex discrimination.

 F. RICE RESOURCES AFTER AN INCIDENT OF SEXUAL MISCONDUCT.
-A strength of Rice’s system is that there are many ways for students to start talking about their experiences and to have their needs supported.
+A strength of Rice’s system is that there are many ways for both reporting and responding students to start talking about their experiences and to have their needs supported.

-1. Title IX Resource Navigators.
-Rice offers the assistance of Resource Navigators (who are all Responsible Employees) to help students who have experienced or have been accused of sexual misconduct or sex discrimination.
-Students may call the Student Wellbeing Office (713) 348-3311 and ask to speak with a “Resource Navigator.”
-Resource Navigators are available during business hours to talk with students about resources and accommodations Rice can offer on an interim or final basis as a result of a Title IX investigation.
-Resource Navigators are available to discuss possible accommodations Resource Navigators can also assist students reporting sexual misconduct in seeking medical treatment, hospital transport, or Sexual Assault Nurse Examiner (SANE) exams after a sexual assault, as well as facilitating contacts with appropriate law enforcement officials.
+1. Resource Navigators.
+Rice offers the assistance of Resource Navigators to help students who have experienced or have been accused of sexual misconduct or sex discrimination.
+Students may call (713) 348-3311 and ask to speak with a “Resource Navigator.”
+Resource Navigators are available during business hours to talk with students about resources and supportive measures Rice can offer on an interim or final basis as a result of a Title IX investigation.
+Resource Navigators are available to discuss possible supportive measures.
+Resource Navigators can also assist students reporting sexual misconduct in seeking medical treatment, hospital transport, or Sexual Assault Nurse Examiner (SANE) exams after a sexual assault, as well as facilitating contacts with appropriate law enforcement officials.
 Resource Navigators can also accompany a student and provide support through Rice’s disciplinary system or through the criminal complaint process.
 A Resource Navigator’s presence in disciplinary meetings and hearings may be in addition to the single support person allowed in the meeting or hearing.
 Resource Navigators are “Responsible Employees” for Title IX purposes and are obligated to disclose reports to a Title IX Coordinator.

 2. 24 hour resources.
 You can also contact these resources 24 hours a day, seven days per week: